stphivos/chess-tournament/README.md

 # chess-tournament
-Swiss-system chess tournament single-page app for creating contests and scoring participants
+Swiss-system chess tournament SPA for judges to create contests and score participants

 ## Stack
 *   AngularJS 1.4